yy94088/paper/LLaGA.md

 #### Innovation:

-we introduce the Large Language and Graph Assistant (LLaGA), a novel framework that seamlessly integrates rich graph-structured data with the massive context awareness skills and comprehension capabilities of Large Language Models.
+We introduce the Large Language and Graph Assistant (LLaGA), a novel framework that seamlessly integrates rich graph-structured data with the massive context awareness skills and comprehension capabilities of Large Language Models.

 #### Introduction: